benjaminellmer/SAAP-EDA-Kafka/README.md

 ### Run Telegram Monitoring Service
 Create a [Telegram Bot Token](https://sendpulse.com/knowledge-base/chatbot/telegram/create-telegram-chatbot).
 Paste the token into getBotToken() of the EquipmentStatusBot class.
-Then run the Service using:
+(Don't try the current one it is revoked) Then run the Service using:
 ```
 cd TelegramService